-This is a sample size inside of a full size applicator.
+This is a sample size inside of a full-size applicator.
 The applicator is plastic and I cannot figure out how to “sharpen” it which leads me to believe that the tip of lip color is all you get, there is nothing inside of the tube.

-That aside, I do like the formula but would have liked to try a different color.
+Aside from that, I do like the formula but would have liked to try a different color.

 Ouai Scalp and Body Scrub

 Full size amount: 8.8 oz / 250 g